U.S. spies press for renewal of broad electronic surveillance law

-WASHINGTON, Sept 11 (Reuters) - U.S. intelligence officials made a public plea on Tuesday, the 11th anniversary of the Sept.
-11, 2001, attacks, for quick congressional action to extend a sweeping but controversial U.S. electronic surveillance law.
+WASHINGTON (Reuters) - U.S. intelligence officials made a public plea on Tuesday, the 11th anniversary of the September 11, 2001, attacks, for quick congressional action to extend a sweeping but controversial U.S. electronic surveillance law.

 Robert Litt, chief lawyer for the Office of Director of National Intelligence, told reporters that winning congressional approval to extend the electronic spying law was the U.S. intelligence community’s “top priority.”